 Undergraduate Research Opportunities¶

-The Wang computational mass spectrometry lab is actively recruiting undergraduate researchers to help build out new computational tools and interactive web interfaces to make it easier for chemists and biologists explore the chemical dark matter that we can observe but cannot identify.
+The Wang computational mass spectrometry lab is actively recruiting undergraduate students at UC Riverside to help build out new computational tools and interactive web interfaces to make it easier for chemists and biologists explore the chemical dark matter that we can observe but cannot identify.
 We are looking for students pursuing degrees in computer science, bioinformatics, chemistry, or biochemistry with the following qualifications:

 - Enthusiasm and an eagerness to learn new skills and tools (required)